Abby Anderson

 “I’m sorry,” Abby choked, pressing her hands to her face.
 “God, Ellie, I’m so sorry.”

-Abby dropped her hands and looked at her through wet lashes.
+Abby dropped her hands and looked at you through wet lashes.
 “I didn’t… I didn’t think about what it would do to you.
 About how much you’d lose.
 I thought I was ending my pain, but—” Her voice cracked as a sob ripped out of her.
 “I just gave it to you.”

-Abby crawled closer through the snow, stopping just short of touching her.
+Abby crawled closer through the snow, stopping just short of touching you.
 “I see you,” she whispered, trembling.
 “The nightmares in your eyes, the way you can’t even eat or sleep… and it kills me.
 Because I—” She broke off, her body shaking as she pressed a fist to her mouth.
 “Because I love you, Ellie.
 And I don’t want you to think you’re alone in this.
 Not anymore.”